umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/azure-devops-pwsh.md

 ### Cloud-deployment

 The `cloud.deployment.yml` show how you can deploy your repository to the left-most environment of your Cloud project.
-The sample shows how to prepare for deployment, actually request the deployment and await for cloud to finish.
+The sample shows how to prepare for deployment, request the deployment and await for cloud to finish.

 There are a couple of things here to be aware of:
 - We are overwriting the `.gitignore` with the `cloud.gitignore`.